Revenge of the Pink Panther: Plot

-Douvier's wife threatens him with divorce over his unfaithfulness.
-Needing her respectability, Douvier breaks off his affair with his secretary Simone.
-She reacts angrily.
-Fearing she will expose him, Douvier orders she be killed at her nightclub.
-Acting on a tip-off, Clouseau and Cato inadvertently save her.
-Clouseau reveals his identity to Simone and she reveals it was Douvier who ordered Clouseau's assassination.
-Fleeing Douvier's henchmen, she tells him of Douvier's plan to meet the New York Mafia godfather Julio Scallini in Hong Kong for the Gannet Transaction - a $50,000,000 heroin sale.
+Douvier's wife threatens him with divorce over his infidelity.
+Because his wife holds evidence of his criminal activities, Douvier breaks off his affair with his secretary Simone, who reacts angrily.
+Fearing Simone will also expose him, Douvier orders Algo to have her killed while at a nightclub.
+Acting on a tip-off, Clouseau inadvertently saves her.
+Clouseau reveals his identity to Simone, and she reveals it was Douvier who ordered Clouseau's assassination.
+Fleeing Douvier's henchmen, Simone tells Clouseau of Douvier's plan to meet the New York Mafia godfather Julio Scallini in Hong Kong for the Gannet Transaction - the sale of $50,000,000 in heroin hidden in the keel of Douvier's yacht.